TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Authentication/Index.rst

   which indicates that no further login data processing should take place (see :ref:`The service chain <authentication-service-chain>`).

-  In particular, this subtype is implemented by the TYPO3 core :php:`AuthenticationService`, which trims the given login data.
+  In particular, this subtype is implemented by the TYPO3 Core :php:`AuthenticationService`, which trims the given login data.

 getUserFE, getUserBE